-Peter Good, Ph.D., deputy director for the Division of Genomic Sciences, describes himself as a "biologist who understands computers," though he's quick to point out that he has never actually programmed a computer.
+Peter Good, Ph.D., program director for bioinformatics and computational biology, describes himself as a "biologist who understands computers," though he's quick to point out that he has never actually programmed a computer.

 Bioinformatics is the relatively new field of science combining biology and computer science that is concerned with the acquisition, storage, analysis and dissemination of biological data such as DNA and amino acid sequences.
 "Bioinformatics and robust databases enable the research community to take full advantage of the massive amounts of sequencing and functional data that are now available," he said.